jovanovicm/doug/README.md

 >[!NOTE]
 >Since OpenAI API calls do not reference previous API calls for context, prompts must convey the momentum of the game
+***
 #### Speech Generation
+In an effort to reduce the time and awkward slience between something happening on the board and Doug speaking, I utilized a technique to stream the output of the text and speech models which could reduce response time by 56%.

 To generate speech, a solution created by [ggoonnzzaallo](https://github.com/ggoonnzzaallo/llm_experiments) was used which enabled real-time responses using a text-to-speech streaming technique.

 ## Pending Work and Improvements